 Figuring out how to do this correctly is hard enough, but there are several tools available to make this arduous task a little bit easier for would-be entrepreneurs.
 Instead of starting from scratch, here are a collection of business plan templates, software, apps and services to help you start a business the right way with a professional business plan.

 Business plan templates

 Business plan templates show you exactly what a business plan is supposed to look like and what goes in each section.
 You can find them as downloadable sample business plans that you can copy and modify to fit your business, or as fill-in-the-blank or question-and-answer forms.
 There are also different types of business plans: simple business plans that cover the essentials, comprehensive ones that cover every aspect of a business, and those designed for a specific purpose, such as to raise funding or find business partners.
 Here are some business plan templates worth considering.

 The $100 Startup One-Page Business Plan.
-One-page business plans take the fuss out creating a business plan by getting down to the basics of what your business is about and how you intend to meet its goals.
+One-page business plans take the fuss out of creating a business plan by getting down to the basics of what your business is about and how you intend to meet its goals.
 Think of it like writing down your business on a napkin, but with a purpose.
-The $100 Startup's One-Page Business Plan is one such business plan template.
-Simply answer a few questions like "What will you sell?"
-"What will you charge?" and "How will customers learn about your business?" in a couple sentences and you're good to go.
+The $100 Startup’s One-Page Business Plan is one such business plan template.
+Simply answer a few questions like “What will you sell?”
+“What will you charge?” and “How will customers learn about your business?” in a couple of sentences and you’re good to go.

 SCORE Business Plan Templates.
 Small business resource SCORE has a collection of free PDF and Word business plan templates for startups, established businesses and even nonprofits.
 The organization also offers additional types of business planning resources and templates, such as financial projections, market research, sales forecasts, SWOT analysis and more.
 Once your business plan is finished, you can meet with a SCORE mentor for feedback and guidance.